-Every year around this time, Tennessee homeowners are in a battle.
+Every fall, Tennessee homeowners are in a battle.
 Equipped with vacuum cleaners, they prepare for the fight against the ladybugs invading their homes in masses.
 As the weather starts getting colder in October, these insects fly from the fields seeking a warm place to nestle in for the winter.

 Ladybugs are Great in the Summer

 Ladybugs and their look-a-like, Asian beetles, are attracted to homes in wooded areas, but suburban and landscaped industrial settings adjacent to the woods are not immune.
 Homes with wood siding or light coloring seem to be more vulnerable.

 Everyone loves these cute little bugs, but there is such a thing as too much of a good thing.
 Of course, nobody intends to actually harm ladybugs, but sometimes when your home is blanketed by a militia of them, it is a little unsettling.

 While ladybugs are harmless and actually beneficial to gardens, it is important to not let these beetles infest your home in the winter.

 When ladybugs die, their bodies release dust that some people can actually develop an allergy to.
 Allergic symptoms include:

 - Chronic cough

 Sometimes they may leave small stains in your home if terrified as part of a defense reaction known as “reflex bleeding,” which is intended to prevent predators from eating them.